-Careers advice is embedded into each student's programme with a schedule of employability modules and ongoing Personal Tutor support.
+Careers advice is embedded into each student's Careers advice is embedded into each student's programme with a schedule of employability modules and ongoing personal tutor support.

 Derwen College works with local authorities to identify local opportunities for students to move into employment or voluntary opportunities.